Academic Programs Catalog

 Bicycles

 MSU Ordinances require any bicycle possessed or operated on campus be registered.
 Bikes must be in operable condition, and when parked they must be locked at a bike rack, otherwise they may be impounded and fees assessed for retrieval.
 Michigan State University, City of Lansing, City of East Lansing, Lansing Township, and Meridian Township bike permits are acceptable.
 Permits must be current, valid, and attached to the bicycle frame’s post below the seat, facing the handlebars.
 Failure to properly display and/or affix the permit may result in bicycle impoundment.
-Visit www.police.msu.edu to register your bike (make, color, and serial number must be provided upon registration).
+Visit www.parking.msu.edu to register your bike (make, color, and serial number must be provided upon registration).
 Bike registration is complementary.
 All CATA full sized buses are equipped with bike racks.
 Each rack accommodates several bikes.

 Motor Vehicles, Mopeds, and Electric Mobility Devices